dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

 </p>

-You'll note that you migrated a task in the _middle_ of the Airflow DAG.
-The Airflow DAG structure and execution history is stable in the Airflow UI.
-However execution has moved to Dagster.
+You'll note that we migrated a task in the _middle_ of the Airflow DAG.
+The Airflow DAG structure and execution history is stable in the Airflow UI, but execution of `build_dbt_models` has moved to Dagster.

 #### Migrating the remaining custom operators

-For all other operator types, we recommend creating a new factory function whose arguments match the inputs to your Airflow operator.
+For all other operator types, we will need to build our own asset definitions.
+We recommend creating a factory function whose arguments match the inputs to your Airflow operator.
 Then, you can use this factory to build definitions for each Airflow task.

 For example, our `load_raw_customers` task uses a custom `LoadCSVToDuckDB` operator.
 We'll define a function `load_csv_to_duckdb_defs` factory to build corresponding software-defined assets.
-Similarly for `export_customers` we'll define a function `export_duckdb_to_csv_defs` to build SDAs.
+Similarly for `export_customers` we'll define a function `export_duckdb_to_csv_defs` to build SDAs:

 ```python
 # migrate.py